NvChad/NvChad/README.md

-The config is complete but still WIP as Im new to lua and slowly learning stuffs , so I'll keep adding new features like snippets etc and clean the config!
+The config is complete but still WIP as Im new to lua and slowly learning vim stuffs , so I'll keep adding new features like snippets etc and clean the config!

 # Screenshots